 Under section 832(b)(5)(A), unpaid losses must be adjusted to take into account estimated recoveries due to salvage and reinsurance for those losses.
 If the amounts shown in the annual statement were determined on a discounted basis and if the extent to which these losses were discounted can be determined on the basis of information disclosed on or with the annual statement, the amount of the undiscounted unpaid losses must be recomputed to eliminate any reduction caused by such discounting.
 In no event can the amount of discounted unpaid losses with respect to any line of business for an accident year exceed the total amount of unpaid losses with respect to any line of business for an accident year as reported on the annual statement.
 Also see Regulations section 1.832-4(d) regarding increasing unpaid losses shown on the annual statement by salvage recoverable.
 Also see Rev. Proc.
-92-77, 1992-2
+92-77, 1992-2 C.B.
+454.

 The applicable interest rate for each calendar year and the applicable loss payment pattern for each accident year for each line of business are determined by the Secretary.

-The applicable interest rate and loss payment patterns for 1997 will be published in the Internal Revenue Bulletin when available.
-The applicable interest rates and loss payment patterns for 1996 and 1995 are published in Rev. Proc.
+The applicable interest rates and loss payment patterns for 1996 and 1997 are published in Rev. Proc.
 96-44, C.B.
 1996-2 330 and Rev. Proc.
-95-40, 1995-2 C.B.
-402.
+98-11, 1998-4 I.R.B.
+9. The applicable interest rate and loss payment patterns for 1998 will be published in the Internal Revenue Bulletin when available.